TejoBurgboy/IOT-Techo/Manuel_IOT_Tejo.md

 <br>

 ## Intro
-So for a school subject called IOT which is about the internet of things.
-I made an idea of a smart bed.
-One of the features was that the lighting in the room will change depending on the day night cycle.
-With over day a bright light and overnight a more orange light.
+So for a school subject called IOT which is about the internet of things I came up with an idea of a smart bed.
+One of the features was that the lighting in the room will change between day or night.
+With durting daytime a bright light and overnight a more orange light.
 So in this manual I will explain how to make a light difference between day and night thanks to Arduino and the led strip of Arduino.
 <br>

 ## (1) Library